-Grand Cayman is so flat (highest elevation: 79 feet) that it’s hard to imagine they’d be any caves of any real substance here.
-The touristy Bodden Town Pirate Caves, complete with fake treasure chests, skeletons, swords, and other Disneyesque kitsch, further the notion.
+Grand Cayman is so flat (highest elevation: 79 feet) that it’s hard to imagine any caves of any substance here.
+The touristy Bodden Town Pirate Caves, complete with fake treasure chests, skeletons, swords, and other Disneyesque kitsch, furthers the notion.

 Cayman Crystal Caves, however, are different…

-In more recent times, though, the owner of the caves, Christian Sorensen, has embarked on a development project to convert the area into an eco-attraction, with a nature trail and the caves themselves serving as the focal points.
+In more recent times, though, the owner of the caves, Christian Sorensen, has embarked on a development project.
+The plan is to convert the area into an eco-attraction.
+A nature trail and the caves themselves will serve as the focal points.

-If you know your Caribbean caves then the name Sorensen may not only sound familiar, it might also give you some assurance that we’re not in for another pirate cave tourist trap here.
+If you know your Caribbean caves then the name Sorensen may sound familiar.
+It might also give you some assurance that we’re not in for another pirate cave tourist trap here.

-You see, Christian is related to Ole Sorensen, who developed Harrison’s Cave in Barbados back in the 1970’s.
+You see, Christian is related to Ole Sorensen.
+He’s the guy who developed Harrison’s Cave in Barbados back in the 1970s.

-Assuming a similar plan is followed with the Crystal Caves, I’m sure I’ll have yet another great reason to get back to Grand Cayman soon.
+Assuming a similar plan is followed with the Crystal Caves, we’ll have another great reason to return to Cayman soon.